My Top-10 Evil Guys in Gaming

 Everyone loves Darth Malak, but for me, the best characters were in Obsidian’s sequel.
 Darth Sion had given me the creeps more than once, especially in the beginning where he chased you inside the Republic ship.
-He was a really solid character, a pure object of hate.
+He was an excellent character, a pure object of hate.

 WILLIAM TAGGART (Deus E: Human Revolution)

-Taggart is not the main evil character.
-He is not even evil from certain perspectives.
-However, he represents a good part of what is wrong in today’s world whether it be ignorance, populism or sly politics.
+Taggart is not the primary evil character.
+He is not even evil from particular perspectives.
+However, he represents a good part of what is wrong in today’s world whether it be ignorance, populism or dirty politics.
 He really pushed my buttons with his stupid comments and the moment he seemed in trouble, selling out his aide as well as twisting his (and Adam Jensen’s) words.

 Sorry, I cannot accept him killing Vesemir in cold blood.
 Simple as that.
 I literally watched the funeral pyre for minutes in silence.

-So, what are your favorite (or irritating for that matter) villains?
+So, what are your favourite (or irritating for that matter) villains?

 PS: No female villains here.
-Perhaps it shows an obvious market gap.
-Nope, despite her attrocities, I count Kerrigan as a victim.
+Perhaps it shows an apparent market gap.
+Nope, despite her atrocities, I count Kerrigan as a victim.